volvicpeche/TennisCourtBooking/README.md

 A simple FastAPI application to manage tennis court reservations.

+Users must specify their building when booking.
+Admins can confirm or deny requests.

 ## Features
 - View bookings by week or day
 - Create and cancel bookings with basic validation
 - Prevent overlapping reservations
+- Specify your building when booking
+- Admins can confirm or deny reservations

 ## Running Locally